Independent Contractors: Illinois

-Authors: Stuart R. Buttrick, Susan W. Kline, Stacey L. Smiricky and Jenie Van Hampton, Faegre Drinker Biddle & Reath LLP
+Authors: Stuart R. Buttrick, Susan W. Kline and Stacey L. Smiricky, Faegre Drinker Biddle & Reath LLP

 - There is no unified methodology in Illinois to determine whether an individual is an employee or an independent contractor.
 Instead, such evaluations are made on the basis of the circumstances and particular context.
 See Determining Whether a Worker Is an Employee or an Independent Contractor.

 - The Illinois Department of Labor uses a six-factor test in determining the application of minimum wage and overtime laws.
 See The IDOL Test for Minimum Wage and Overtime.